maxstrauch/homer/README.md

  * Favicon shows the current state (if previous enabled)
  * Dynamic states: new can be created
  * Fixup of long-term execution (browser tab never closed) issues
- * SSO with e.g. OAuth2 and Google SSO
  * Get details about the last state change
  * Cleanup of legacy stuff